Key Facts

 The San Antonio Difference

 When most cities encrypt their police radios, they shut out everyone: journalists, neighborhood watch groups, traffic reporters, and accountability advocates alike.
-San Antonio took a different path.
+San Antonio built something different.

 Since the early 1990s, Bexar County has allowed local newsrooms to purchase radio terminals identical to those used by first responders.
 These newsroom units can receive encrypted police communications but cannot transmit.
-Local government installs the encryption codes, and newsrooms bear the cost of equipment.
+Local government installs the encryption codes; newsrooms pay for the hardware.

 Early 1990s